 Send the security code to the other person you’re trying to help.Quick note: You can deliver the code any way you like, including by phone or text.
 Or you can also click the Send email button to deliver the code via an email address.
 (Keep in mind that the code must be used within 10 minutes, otherwise it’ll expire.)

-On the device receiving the help, open the Quick Assist app.
+On the PC receiving the help, open the Quick Assist app.

 Under the “Get assistance” section, type the security code.